mnz1988/stable-diffusion-guide/README.md

    ![Parameters](images/parameters.png)

-   * **Sampling method:** These dictate how your image is formulated, and each produce different results.
+   * **Sampling method:** This is the algorithm that formulates your image, and each produce different results.
 The default of `Euler a` is almost always the best.
 There are also very good results for `DPM++ 2M Karras` and `DPM++ SDE Karras`.
    * **Sampling steps:** These are "calculated" beforehand, and so more steps doesn't always mean more detail.
-I always go with 30, you may go from 20-50 and find good results.
+I always go with 30, you may go from 20-50 and find consistently good results.
    * **Width and Height:** 512x512 is the default, and you should almost never go above 768 in either direction as it may distort and deform your image.
-To produce bigger images see `Hires. fix`
+To produce bigger images see `Hires fix`.
    * **Batch Count and Batch Size:** Batch *size* is how many images your graphics card will generate at the same time, which is limited by its VRAM.
-Batch *count* is how many repetitions of those to produce.
-Batches have sequential seeds, more on seeds below.
+Batch *count* is how many times to repeat those.
+Batches have consecutive seeds, more on seeds below.
    * **CFG Scale:** "Lower values produce more creative results".
 You should almost always stick to 7, but 4 to 10 is an acceptable range.
-It may get strange outside that.
    * **Seed:** A number that guides the creation of your image.
-The same seed with the same prompt and parameters produces almost exacly the same image every time.
+The same seed with the same prompt and parameters produces the same image every time, except for small details and under some circumstances.

-   **Hires. fix:** Lets you create larger images without distortion.
+   **Hires fix:** Lets you create larger images without distortion.
 Often used at 2x scale.
 When selected, more options appear:
-   * **Upscaler:** The algorithm to upscale with. `Latent` and its variations produce creative results, and you may also like `R-ESRGAN 4x+` and its anime version.
-I recommend the Remacri upscaler, see [Upscalers ▼](#upscale).
+   * **Upscaler:** The algorithm to upscale with. `Latent` and its variations are said to produce creative results, and you may also like `R-ESRGAN 4x+` and its anime version.
+I recommend the Remacri upscaler, more about it [here ▼](#upscale).
    * **Hires steps:** I recommend at least half as many as your sampling steps.
 Higher values aren't always better, and they take a long time, so be conservative here.
    * **Denoising strength:** The most important parameter.
 Near 0.0, no detail will be added to the image.
 Near 1.0, the image will be changed completely.
 I recommend something between 0.2 and 0.6 depending on the image, to add enough detail as the image gets larger, without *destroying* any original details you like.